BilsonDS/sql-challenge/README.md

 3. Data Analysis

 INSTRUCTIONS
-Inspect the CSVs and sketch out an ERD of the tables http://www.quickdatabasediagrams.com
+Inspect the CSVs and sketch out an ERD of the tables.
+Use http://www.quickdatabasediagrams.com